Lysagxra/BunkrDownloader/README.md

 ## Preserve original filenames

 By default the downloader may generate filenames based on the URL.
 Use the `--clean-name` flag to preserve the original filename found on the item page.
-If multiple files in an album share the exact same original filename, an index suffix like `(1)`, `(2)` will be automatically appended to avoid collisions.

 ### Usage